-1 It is NEPCon philosophy to keep the certification process as straightforward and simple as possible, without sacrificing technical quality, in order to foster the value of certification as an educational, policy, and training tool.
+&lt;sup>1 It is NEPCon philosophy to keep the certification process as straightforward and simple as possible, without sacrificing technical quality, in order to foster the value of certification as an educational, policy, and training tool.
 In practice this means writing as clearly as possible and keeping scientific terms to a minimum.

-- 1. A public stakeholder consultation document that announces each certification assessment 45 days prior to field work; - 2.
-The certification standard used; and, - 3.
+- 2. The certification standard used; and, - 3.
 A public certification summary that is produced with the results of each separate forest certification.